lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 To rearrange your files by when they were last modified right click on the desktop :menuselection:`Sorting --> By Modification Time`.
 To sort by how large each file is right click on the desktop :menuselection:`Sorting --> By File Size`.
 To return to sorting by name right click on the desktop and select :menuselection:`Sorting --> By File Name`.
 To reverse the order of sorting right click on the desktop and select :menuselection:`Sorting --> Descending`.
 To sort back to the way you had before right click and select :menuselection:`Sorting --> Ascending`.
 To make your sorting of desktop icons case sensitive right click on the desktop and select :menuselection:`Sorting --> Case Sensitive`.
 To make folders appear first right click on your checkbox and select :menuselection:`Sorting --> Folder First`.

-To select all items on your desktop right click on the desktop background and select :menuselection:`Select All`.
-To select the opposite to what you currently have select right click on the desktop and select :menuselection:`Invert Selection`.
+To select all items on your desktop right click on the desktop background and select :menuselection:`Select All` or press :kbd:`Control + A`.
+To select the opposite to what you currently have select right click on the desktop and select :menuselection:`Invert Selection` or press :kbd:`Control + shift + A`.

 Having a folder on your desktop gives you a few more options.
 To open a folder in your terminal from the desktop right click and select :menuselection:`Open in Terminal`.